Spurs vs Warriors Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 09)

 San Antonio vs. Golden State Odds

-Remi is pouring through mountains of stats on each line.
+Remi is pouring through tons of stats on each team.
 In fact, anytime the San Antonio vs Golden State trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme temps seemingly never follow normal, predictable patterns.
+Not to mention games played at extreme hostile environments almost always follow normal, predictable patterns.

 San Antonio vs Golden State Opening Odds